The quiet, petite Kirino Kotori of Ai Kora turns out to be Heir to the Dojo of a ninja clan, and also has a rather nasty temper on her.

 Also from The Legend of Korra, we have Tenzin's daughters Jinora and Ikki who, along with their brother Meelo, come to Lin Beifong's aid when she's getting beaten by the Equalists who are attacking Air Temple Island.
 And proceed to wipe the floor with said Equalists.

 Invader Zim: Gaz is all badass.
-The fact that she's only nine and has already beaten the living crap out of her older brother at least three times, coupled with the fact that she nearly killed a guy over a video game system, makes her qualify.
+The fact that she's only around 10-12 and has already beaten the living crap out of her older brother at least three times for bothering her; coupled with the fact that she terrorized a guy for taking the last video game system in stock that was rightfully hers, making her qualify.

 Knocking out Homer by bonking him on the head with a mallet.
 Being strong enough to pick it up is Badass enough, but when you can actually knock someone unconscious with it...
 Plus, let's not forget Homer can withstand: Several punches to the head, a Chair to the head, Being smashed with a Wrecking ball, falling down a deep chasm head-first, survive being hit by a cannon ball, and has drunk himself silly for the past two decades.
 Knocking him out with one hit alone is not an easy task.